Gluten free diets and coeliac disease

 How is coeliac disease diagnosed?

-Before commencing testing, gluten must still be consumed to ensure that tests are able to measure the body’s reaction to the protein.
+Before commencing testing, gluten must still be consumed to ensure that tests can measure the body’s reaction to the protein.
 Firstly, a blood test will measure for antibodies that are usually higher in people with coeliac disease who are eating gluten.
-If the blood test is positive, a small bowel biopsy is required to confirm diagnosis.
+If the blood test is positive, a small bowel biopsy is required to confirm the diagnosis.
 If the tests are negative but gastrointestinal symptoms are experienced it could be due to other food intolerances.
 It would be recommended that you visit an Accredited Practising Dietitian for appropriate diagnosis.

 What foods can a person with coeliac disease eat?

 People with coeliac disease can eat fresh fruits and vegetables, fresh meat, poultry, fish, milk, cheese and some yoghurts, eggs, nuts, certain grains, legumes, fats and oils without experiencing any gastrointestinal discomfort.
 The grains that are safe for consumption include rice, corn, buckwheat, tapioca, quinoa and amaranth.

 If a product has a gluten-free label, it means there is no detectable gluten in the product.
 A gluten-free label overrides the ingredient list.
 For example, if a product is labelled gluten free but lists Maltodextrin (which could be from wheat) as an ingredient, the product will still be suitable for those on a gluten-free diet.
 This is because the maltodextrin is from a non-gluten source.
 If a product is labelled with ‘May contain gluten’ or ‘Manufactured on the same line as gluten-containing products’ they are NOT suitable for those on a gluten-free diet.

 This logo is endorsed by Coeliac Australia and products that use this logo are safe for consumption by people who have coeliac disease.
 These products are tested annually and meet the standards for those on a gluten-free diet.